2015 Azerbaijani parliamentary election

 Parliamentary elections were held in Azerbaijan on 1 November 2015.
 The result was a victory for the ruling New Azerbaijan Party, which won 69 of the 125 seats in the National Assembly amidst an opposition boycott.

 Electoral system

 The 125 members of the National Assembly were elected in single-member constituencies using the first-past-the-post system.

 Campaign

 The elections were boycotted by the major opposition parties, including Musavat, who accused the government of "massive violations".

 Results

 The results in constituency 90 (Agdash) were annulled due to irregularities after an appeal by two candidates; independent candidate Chingiz Asadullayev had been in the lead.

+Aftermath

+2016 District Nº90 rerun

+The results of this district were invalidated after the 2015 general election.
+A new election was held on 18 June 2016.